italopguimaraes/Deep-Learning-Nanodegree/Project 3 - Creating Script for TV/README.md

 In this project, a recurring neural network was developed to generate scripts for The Simpsons.
 Using part of a set of 27-year Simpsons season script data.
 The neural network implemented will generate a new script for a scene in the Moe Bar.

+This project is part of Udacity's deep learning nanodegree program, if you are interested in checking out the original project, see the `tv-script-generation` folder in this [repository](https://github.com/udacity/deep-learning.git).

 ## Software Dependencies

 To check the software dependencies used in this project, see the link below: